telus/tds-core/guide/getting-started/designers.md

 #### Required

-* [Craft Manager](https://www.invisionapp.com/craft): Suite of plugins by Invision to help streamline your workflow. (**Note:** This is required to use the DSM Component library)
+- [Craft Manager](https://www.invisionapp.com/craft): Suite of plugins by Invision to help streamline your workflow. (**Note:** This is required to use the DSM Component library)

-* [Launchpad by Anima](https://animaapp.github.io/): Customize designs with responsive settings (**Note**: Without this plugin, some of the responsive components will not work properly)

-* [Paddy](https://github.com/DWilliames/paddy-sketch-plugin): Create components with fixed padding (**Note**: Used for automatic resizing of our button component)
+- [Paddy](https://github.com/DWilliames/paddy-sketch-plugin): Create components with fixed padding

 #### Recommended

-* [Sketch Toolbox](http://sketchtoolbox.com/): Manage and install your Sketch plugins
+- [Sketch Toolbox](http://sketchtoolbox.com/): Manage and install your Sketch plugins

-* [Shared Text Styles](http://www.textstyl.es/): Import/export text styles within your Sketch files
+- [Shared Text Styles](http://www.textstyl.es/): Import/export text styles within your Sketch files

-* [Nudge Push Shove](http://nudgepushshove.com/): Set up custom nudge settings
+- [Nudge Push Shove](http://nudgepushshove.com/): Set up custom nudge settings

-* [Dynamic Button](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5): Create components with fixed padding
+- [Dynamic Button](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5): Create components with fixed padding

 ## Setting up Invision

 From design to prototyping, the TELUS Design team uses Invision suite of apps to help with our design workflow and to assist with collaboration.
 You can use InVision to share your prototypes and Craft Sync to sync up your designs.

 During your initial onboarding to the design team, you should have gotten an invitation sent to your TELUS email to set up a [TELUS Invision Enterprise](https://projects.invisionapp.com/d/login) account.
-If you haven’t please contact your design lead, or your InVision administrator ([@brianlam1](mailto:brian.lam1@telus.com)) to add you to the project.
+If you haven’t please contact your design lead, or inquire in #i-need-access-to on Slack to get added to the project.

 TDS has two projects set up on Invision: